 Here are some additional tips to consider to make donating easier:

-Raising money should not be the only focus of a fundraising plan.
-Your plan should also cover ways to show appreciation to donors and engage with them regularly.
+A fundraising plan should not only focus on raising money.
+It should also cover ways to show appreciation to donors and engage with them regularly.

 Setting up a donor stewardship process in your plan will help nurture long-term relationships with donors after they donate to your nonprofit.
 By stewarding your donors, you show them that your nonprofit values their support and contributions.